rjt5950/MediaProjectionSampleApp/README.md

 ## Setup and Usage

 1.  **Notification Permission**: On launch, the app will ask for permission to show notifications.
-This is required to maintain the foreground capture session.
-2.  **All Files Access**: To save files to the root directory, you must manually grant "All Files Access".
-The app will provide a dialog to redirect you to **Settings > Special app access > All files access**.
+2.  **All Files Access**: To save files to the root directory, grant "All Files Access" when prompted by following the redirect to system settings.
 3.  **Start Capture**: Press the **Start Capture** button.
-Grant the system's "Screen Casting" permission when prompted.
+Grant the system's "Screen Casting" permission.
-4.  **Stop Capture**: Press the **Stop Capture** button or use the system's "Stop" button in the status bar/notification shade.
+4.  **Stop Capture**:
+    *   Press the **Stop Capture** button in the app.
+    *   **NEW**: Click the **Stop Capture** action directly in the system notification shade.
+    *   Stop via the system status bar icon.
-5.  **View Results**: Once the session stops, the screenshots will be indexed and visible in your Gallery under the "MediaProjectionSampleApp" album.
+5.  **View Results**: Screenshots are saved as `SC-yyyyMMdd-HHmmss.png`.
+They will be indexed and visible in your Gallery under the "MediaProjectionSampleApp" album after stopping the session.

-## Technical Details

-*   **Filename Format**: `SCyyyyMMdd-HHmmss.png`
-*   **Image Format**: PNG (Lossless)
-*   **Communication**: The service sends an `ACTION_STOPPED` broadcast to the activity when the projection ends to update the button text.

 ## Project Structure

-*   `MainActivity.java`: Manages permission flow, UI state, and start/stop triggers.
+*   `MainActivity.java`: UI entry point, manages activity lifecycle and UI state updates.
-*   `MediaProjectionService.java`: Core logic for `MediaProjection`, `VirtualDisplay`, image processing (`ImageReader`), file I/O, and `MediaScanner` indexing.
+*   `MediaProjectionService.java`: Core engine.
+Manages `MediaProjection`, `VirtualDisplay`, and background image processing.
+*   `PermissionManager.java`: Handles sequential permission requests and system settings redirection.
+*   `Constants.java`: Single source of truth for all shared keys and actions.